Tactile-based force estimation for interaction control with robot fingers: Results

-Models M1 and M3$\lambda$ are both tested online on the curved index fingertip array.
-During the test, the index fingertip is pressed against the force sensor, and the corresponding data are recorded.
-The magnitude and angular errors between the estimated force vector, $\boldsymbol{\hat{f}}$, and the ground truth force vector, $\boldsymbol{\tilde{f}}$, are also tracked for further analysis.
-M3$\lambda$ outperformed M1 in both relative and absolute error metrics, demonstrating strong robustness in dynamic, real-world scenarios.
-The higher error in M1 highlights its limitations in non-planar sensing arrays.
-M3$\lambda$ showed particularly low angular errors, which increased only under high-frequency conditions.\\
+Models M4 and M3$\lambda$ were tested online for 200 seconds on the curved index fingertip array on the spherical push-plate (excluded from training data).
+Both models were first retrained on the complete dataset, having previously used only four of five splits.
+During the test, the index fingertip is pressed against the push-plate, mounted on force sensor, and the corresponding data are recorded. $e_r$ and $\hat{e}$ are computed and reported in Tab.~\ref{tab:online-results}.
+Results show that M4 outperformed M3$\lambda$ in terms of both relative and absolute error metrics, demonstrating strong robustness in dynamic, real-world scenarios.
+M3$\lambda$ still achieves exploitable results and is kept for closed-loop evaluation.\\